 We asked stroke survivors to tell us their stories about what worked for them as they began exercising after their strokes.
-Here are some of their stories.
+Here are some of the stories.

 PAT HORAN Not all traumatic brain injuries are the result of stroke.
-Pat is a veteran - a former Captain in the US Army who was shot in the head on July 7, 2007.
+Pat is a veteran who was a Captain in the US Army who was shot in the head on July 7, 2007.

 Here is her exercise experience:

 “If you passed me on the street or chatted with me for an hour or two, you would never know I'm a stroke survivor.
 Nonetheless, the vision issue has negatively affected my ability to exercise.
 In particular, I cannot run (nor can I drive).
 In addition, core exercises that involve a lot of movement (situps and pushups) are also beyond me.

 One form of exercise that I have found great for my posture/alignment is Floor Barre.
 It adapts the exercises typically done by dancers at the barre by having the person exercising lie on the floor (thereby taking away the need for balance) and then do the various barre positions.
 I take the class at Maryland Youth Ballet.
 To my knowledge, I am the only member of the class with a brain injury. ”

 CHARLES had a stroke at age 58.
 He had been a runner, but shortly before his stroke, he had stopped being as active as he had been in the past.
 After the stroke, he had a baseline of exercise awareness that guided him back to activity.

 Charles worked with a personal trainer for some time.
 He goes to a gym and is able to use the weight machines.
 He also takes walks around his neighborhood.